New Black Student Success Center Receives First Major Gift

-The $150,000 pledge, which will go toward housing assistance, is part of a larger planned gift of $600,000 from an anonymous alumni donor who was one of only a few Black students on campus when she attended over 50 years ago.
+The $150,000 pledge is part of a larger planned gift of $600,000 from an anonymous alumni donor who was one of only a few Black students on campus when she attended over 50 years ago.

-“When I was in high school, no one told me I could go to college,” she recalled.
+“When I was in high school, no one told me I could go to college,” she recalls.
 “I came to what was then the California State College at Hayward as an older student and a mom.
-At that time, there weren’t many Black students, nor parents like me, and very little in the way of support systems.”
+At that time, there weren’t many Black students nor parents like me and very little in the way of support systems.”

 When the donor came to a point in her life when she had more capacity to share her resources than she once realized, she wanted to use it to create a better on-campus experience for students like herself.